giantswarm/fmt/go/general_style_guide.md

 Unit tests should be written when it makes sense.
 100% coverage is not something that should be targeted, but critical logic that mutates state or is part of larger logic that mutates state should be tested.
-Writing unit test also makes sense when facing bug that could have been prevented by having a test for the relevant code in question.
+Writing unit test also makes sense when facing a bug that could have been prevented by having a test for the relevant code in question.

 Use table-driven tests instead of separate test methods when possible.
 Each test